An accurate accounting

 Tree inventories are intended to provide the basic information on the plant population of a property in order to make informed management decisions.
 Inventories can supply information on plant quantities, location, condition, and size and maintenance requirements.
 Based on this information, sustainable management plans, and rational budgets can be developed for the property's care.

-A Bartlett Inventory Solutions tree inventory can provide vital information for any size property.
+A Bartlett tree inventory can provide vital information for any size property.
 Information such as species, condition, location, size, tree risk, pests/diseases, and management needs can be determined.
 To migrate to a proactive management style, you need to fully understand the resource you are managing, and tree inventories provide that information.
-A BIS tree inventory will provide an estimated asset value for each tree inventoried which can be used to help justify and prepare maintenance budgets.
+A Bartlett tree inventory will provide an estimated asset value for each tree inventoried which can be used to help justify and prepare maintenance budgets.

 If you are considering having a tree inventory conducted on your property, one of the most important steps is to determine what information will be collected for each tree or for the site.
 What information is to be collected and how it is to be presented are what drive the entire inventory process.
-The BIS team can work with you to determine this information and help guide you through the entire inventory process, from start to finish.
+The Bartlett team can work with you to determine this information and help guide you through the entire inventory process, from start to finish.

 Planting Opportunity Identification